BjornRealubit1/github/FunctionFrontend/ReadMe.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has three functions: deposit, withdraw, and get balance.
+The contract has buyItem and setItems.
 ## Getting Started

 ### Executing program